Aparna-analyst/AI_Skeptical_Poet/README.md

 # Kelly — The AI Scientist Chatbot
-Powered by Groq (Llama 3 8B) • Built with Streamlit
+Powered by Groq (llama-3.1-8b-instant) • Built with Streamlit

 Kelly is an AI Scientist who responds only in poems — skeptical, analytical, and grounded in evidence.
 Every answer questions assumptions, highlights limitations, and ends with “Field notes,” a set of practical, actionable scientific steps.

-This project uses Groq’s ultra-fast Llama 3 (8B) model for real-time inference.
+This project uses Groq’s ultra-fast llama-3.1-8b-instant model for real-time inference.

 ------------------------------------------------------------
 FEATURES